-As the chairman and CEO of Time Warner’s crown jewel since January 2013, Plepler’s realm includes HBO and Cinemax, which reach a combined worldwide audience of over 127 million subscribers.
-Prior to assuming his current position, Plelper served as co-president of HBO alongside Michael Lombardo from 2007-2013, a period that saw the launch of some of HBO’s most lauded series including “Game of Thrones,” “True Blood,” “Boardwalk Empire” and “The Newsroom” and also ushered in Cinemax’s first primetime original series, “Strike Back.”
+As chairman and CEO of the former Time Warner’s crown jewel from 2013-2019, Plepler oversaw HBO and Cinemax, reaching a worldwide audience of over 127 million subscribers.
+He served as co-president of HBO alongside Michael Lombardo from 2007 to 2013, a period that saw the launch of some of HBO’s most lauded series, including “Game of Thrones,” “True Blood,” “Boardwalk Empire” and “Veep,” and also ushered in Cinemax’s first primetime original series, “Strike Back.”
 With AT&T having recently acquired Time Warner, HBO looks to play a significant role in global growth plans for the company, now dubbed WarnerMedia, and Plepler helped guide the cabler through a transition period that saw content spending jump substantially.
 He stepped down from HBO as Chairman & CEO in 2019.